waffle-iron/docs-rackspace/doc/tools/docs-engineering-hb.md

 The following process provides an overview of the general contribution model for updating customer-facing documentation for Rackspace products and services.
-For more detailed contribution information with names and contacts and source locations, see the following FAQs:
+For more detailed contribution information with Info Dev contact information and source locations, see the following FAQs:

 - [Documentation FAQ for Rackspace Public Cloud](http://rackerlabs.github.io/docs-rackspace/contributor-collateral/publiccloud-docteam-FAQ.html)